docker-mailserver/docker-mailserver/docs/content/examples/use-cases/bind-smtp-network-interface.md

         ```

         If that avoids the concern with `smtp-amavis`, you may still need to additionally override for the [`relay` transport][gh-src::postfix-master-cf::relay-transport] as well if you have configured DMS to relay mail.

+    === "Multiple IP hosts"

+        Sometimes containers use the first IP address from Docker host for outgoing traffic and verifications of rDNS (PTR) can occur for that IP address.
+        To force container to use specific IP address from host you can use following configuration in compose.yml

+        ```title="compose.yml"
+        services:
+          mailserver:
+            ...
+            networks:
+              - mailnet
+            ...
+        networks:
+          mailnet:
+            name: mailnet
+            driver: bridge
+            driver_opts:
+              com.docker.network.bridge.host_binding_ipv4: 198.51.100.42
+              com.docker.network.host_ipv4: 198.51.100.42
+        ```

 !!! note "IP addresses for documentation"